Robert De Niro Unloads On Donald Trump In Biting New Interview

 “He’s terrible, and a flat-out blatant racist and doubling down on that, and it’s good that he does because he’s going to sink himself,” De Niro said.

-De Niro, who is nominated for an Emmy for his portrayal of fraudster Bernie Madoff in HBO’s “King of Lies,” wants next month’s awards show to take on the president.
+De Niro, who is nominated for an Emmy for his portrayal of fraudster Bernie Madoff in HBO’s “The Wizard of Lies,” wants next month’s awards show to take on the president.

 “It should be a kind of theme in some way — however, you know, balanced it could be so we’re not making it all about that,” he said.
 “But at this point, we’re at a crisis in this country with this fool, who never should have gotten into the position that he’s in.”

-Note: CORRECTION: A previous version of this story misstated the title of De Niro’s HBO series about Madoff.
-It is “The Wizard of Lies,” not “King of Lies.”